lmiroslaw/neusomatic-batchai/README.md

 # Neusomatic on Azure BatchAI
 Neusomatic with Azure BatchAI

-In this example preprocess.py script is executed on prem, the data are transfered to the cloud, and the training phase is executed with Azure BatchAI.
+In this example 'preprocess.py' script is executed on prem, the data are transfered to the cloud with 'upload_data.sh', and the training phase is executed with Azure BatchAI.

 Directory structure:
 - dataout/models blob container contains the pretrained models
-- file share data contains the input files for the training: candidates
+- file share data contains the input files for the training (artificial case)
+- file share test contains the input files for the training (AJT case)

-Job setup is described in jobneu.json
+Job setup is described in 1stgpujob.json

-Prior the training phase install.sh script is executed on every node
+Prior the training phase install_stable.sh script is executed on every node. install.sh contains the possible optimizations.

 ## Setup variables
 ```